RNRS 200: Role Transitions: LVN to RN

 Major Course Content

-- Transitioning to the Registered Nurse Role
+- Transitioning to the Registered Nurse (RN) Role

 - Elements of Transition

-- Difference between LVN/RN roles
+- Difference between LVN and RN roles

 - Professional socialization

-- Educational Pathways and expanded roles of an RN
+- Educational pathways and expanded roles of an RN

 - Competencies and roles of Registered Nurse